 - Work with different draft versions of materials for election workers in polling places.

 - Start voter outreach efforts.
-They invited various groups to try ranked choice voting and share their feedback on the experience and the ballot.
+They invited various groups to try RCV and share their feedback on the experience and the ballot.

 - Develop the method for hand counting the single and multiple seat offices to determine the winners.